kora-projects/kora-docs/mkdocs/docs/en/documentation/kafka.md

 `assign` connection strategy implies that each instance of the application reads messages from the topic simultaneously with others, i.e., messages are duplicated between all instances of the application within the topic.
+This strategy is useful, for example, when all application replicas must receive the same message at once: to reset a local cache, update local reference data, or handle a service event.
 To use this strategy, simply **do not specify** `group.id` in the consumer configuration.
 However, only one topic can be specified at a time in this strategy.